VangelisChocholis/Cross_Device_Analysis/README.md

     And most importanlty, we investigate **perfomance metrics** such as total Revenue, Transactions, Revenue per User, Transactions per User and Revenue per Transaction.

-- **Constructing an Interactive Dashboard**: We will communicate our results through an easy-to-use interactive dashboard.
+- **Constructing an Interactive Dashboard**: We will communicate our results through an easy-to-use interactive dashboard using Power BI.
 It is important to share the results with individuals from the business sector.

 #### Acknowledgments